ahussam/web-proxy/README.md

 1- Create a new database and name it `proxy`

-2-Upload the proxy.sql using `phpmyadmin`.
+2- Upload the proxy.sql using `phpmyadmin`.

 3- Upload the Web-Proxy files on your server(htdocs directory).